PoornaChand-WebApps/profile-manager/README.md

-After running in your local, You will be landed onto a login page where you are asked to provide username and email. on successful login you will be landed into a search page where you will be able to see all available pets, from which you can sort by breed or browse for more and by selecting the add to favourite you
+After running in your local, you eill be landed into profile dashboard